-Aids in workout recovery
+Helps support workout recovery

 The pain you feel after working out is called delayed onset muscles soreness (DOMS).
 Professional athletes have known for decades that heat therapy can help them recover from training workouts.

 Loosens stiff joints

 When you’re in the steam room or sauna, your heart rate increases.
 If you use a steam room after an aerobic workout, your heart rate is already elevated, and the steam room can prolong that elevation.